-- Loan from the ultimate controlling shareholder (15.6% loan): the loan in amount of RUB 115,838 was received in June 2020.
-During 2022 the loan was partially repaid.
-The remaining part will be returned until December 2023. - Bank credit from Sberbank (3% loan, October 2022): The amount of RUB 82,432 thousand was received from Sberbank OJSC in August 2021.
+- Loan from the ultimate controlling shareholder (15.6% loan): the loan in amount of RUB 115,838 thousand was received in June 2020.
+During 2022 and 2023 the loan was repaid in accordance with the schedule. - Bank credit from Sberbank (3% loan): In December 2021 the Group signed an agreement with Sberbank OJSC for the credit line in the amount RUB 69,077 thousand.
 The loan was provided at below-market rate as a part of the Government support programm.
 Loan was accounted for using EIR-method.
-The effective interest rate is equal to 11% specified by the loan contract.
-The balance was repaid by instalments in October 2022 (Note 19). - Bank credit from Sberbank (3% loan, June 2023): In December 2021 the Group signed an agreement with Sberbank OJSC for the credit line in the amount RUB 69,077 thousand.
-During 2022 the Group received tranches in the amount RUB 40,856 thousand.
-The loan received as of the end of 2021 is classified as current due to the repayment schedule.
-The loan was provided at below-market rate as a part of the Government support programm.
-Loan was accounted for using EIR-method.
 The effective interest rate is equal to 12.75% as specified by the loan contract.
-The balance will be repaid by instalments till June 2023.
-The difference between fair value and actual cash inflow was accounted for in accordance with IAS 20 as Government grant (Note 19).
+The balance was repaid by instalments during 2022 and the 1st half of 2023.